MaisonetteWorld/slate/source/index.html.md

 # Minis

-Get a single mini, accessible by owner of the mini or admin
+Get a logged in users minis

 ## Create a mini